Home >

 Treatment for Acoustic neuroma

 Treatment of acoustic neuroma is depend upon various factors such as size of tumor, health of patient.
-Neurologist, neurosurgeon, physiotherapist and other special peoples in neurology are play an important role in treatment of acoustic neuroma disease.
+Neurologist, neurosurgeon, physiotherapist and other special peoples in neurology are playing an important role in treatment of acoustic neuroma disease.

 • Surgical removal and radiotherapy are main treatment for acoustic neuroma disease.